Probabilistic Fixed Ballot Rules and Hybrid Domains: Introduction

 In order to define the notion of strategy-proofness, we follow the standard approach of \citet{G1977}.
 For every voter, truthfully revealing her preference ordering must yield a lottery that stochastically dominates the lottery arising from any unilateral misrepresentation of preferences according to the sincere preference.
 Unanimity is a weak efficiency requirement which says that the alternative that is unanimously best at a preference profile is selected with probability one.

-According to Theorem \ref{thm:rulecharacterization}, a RSCF defined on a regular domain, which is further revealed to be a $(\underline{k}, \overline{k})$-hybrid\textsuperscript{$\ast$} domain, is unanimous and strategy-proof if and only if it is a \emph{Probabilistic Fixed Ballot Rule} (or PFBR).
+According to Theorem \ref{thm:rulecharacterization}, a RSCF defined on a regular domain, which is further revealed to be a $(\underline{k}, \overline{k})$-hybrid domain, is unanimous and strategy-proof if and only if it is a \emph{Probabilistic Fixed Ballot Rule} (or PFBR).
 A PFBR is specified by a collection of probability distributions $\beta_S$, where $S$ is a coalition of voters, over the set of alternatives.
 We formally call $\beta_S$ a \emph{probabilistic ballot}.
 If $\overline{k} - \underline{k}=1$, then a PFBR reduces to a \emph{fixed-probabilistic-ballots rule} that is originally introduced by \citet{EPS2002}.
 However, if $\overline{k} - \underline{k}>1$, then a PFBR requires an additional restriction on the probabilistic ballots: each voter $i$ has a fixed probability weight $\varepsilon_i \geq 0$ such that the probability of the right interval $R$ according to $\beta_S$ is the total weight $\sum_{i \in S} \varepsilon_i$ of the voters in $S$ and that of the left interval $L$ is the total weight $\sum_{i \notin S} \varepsilon_i$ of the voters outside $S$.

-We use our characterization result to investigate the the following classical decomposability question on these domains: Can every unanimous and strategy-proof RSCF be decomposed as a mixture of finitely many deterministic unanimous and strategy-proof social choice functions?
-Decomposability holds on several well-known domains, for instance the complete domain \citep{G1977} and the single-peaked domains \citep{PRSS2014,PU2015}.
-Thus, decomposability holds for the cases when $\overline{k}-\underline{k}=1$ or $\overline{k} - \underline{k}=m-1$.
-Surprisingly, it does \textit{not} hold for any intermediate values of $\overline{k}$ and $\underline{k}$.
-In other words, randomization non-trivially expands the scope for designing strategy-proof mechanisms.
-We identify a necessary and sufficient condition for decomposability under an additional assumption of anonymity, which requires the RSCF be non-sensitive to the identities of voters (see Proposition \ref{prop:decomposability}).
-We further observe that non-decomposable PFBRs dominate almost all decomposable PFBRs in recognizing social compromises.
+Recall the equivalence between local and global strategy-proofness and the tops-only property related to the no-restoration domains.
+It is worth mentioning that Theorem \ref{thm:rulecharacterization} decodes that these two important properties emerge from the class of PFBRs on a no-restoration domain that in addition satisfies minimal richness and diversity, and and more importantly provides a clear, operable and exhaustive guideline for a social planner's task of designing strategy-proof mechanisms.